Ask Clever Questions in Your Negotiations

 Certain questions will definitely result in triggering a powerful emotional response particularly when posed with a tint of arrogance or insulting scorn.
 You are definitely not going to add to your knowledge base by adopting this type of question because it’s like shooting yourself in the foot in the process.

 Example: ‘Do you really think that this ridiculous proposal is worth wasting my time?‘

 This is the type of question that pops out of your mouth before you gave it any thought.
 Always think – then ask, not the other way around.

 Any inappropriate question can serve as an example here.

 These are the questions that are loaded with innuendo, and may imply a threat or some similar action.

-This is not to say that occasionally the so-called bad questions aren't productive in prompting a necessary reaction or response in the right situation to move things along.
-However, they are not the kinds of question that will elicit badly needed information, or that can be positively used when you are trying to build a partnership or relationship with your opposite number.
+This is not to say that occasionally the so-called bad questions aren’t productive in prompting a necessary reaction or response in the right situation to move things along.
+However, they are risky and not necessarily the kinds of questions that will elicit needed information, or that can be positively used when you are trying to build an enduring partnership or relationship with your client or supplier.

-When you are asking questions to get information you need to evaluate the circumstances of your negotiation, you want your counterpart to work with you and not against you.
+Whether you’re a sales negotiator a professional buyer or in any other role, you are asking questions to get information you need to improve your deal or close it.
+Most of the time we’re using questions to get your counterpart to collaborate with you and not against you.
 It is important to think about how to best use your communication skills to get the best results.
-The manner in which you ask you questions can have a powerful bearing on the results of your negotiation so, and as they say, 'Think before you speak.'
+The manner in which you ask you questions can have a powerful bearing on the results of your negotiation so, and as they say, ‘Think before you speak.‘

 - Leigh Thompson, ‘The Heart and Mind of the Negotiator-2nd Edition’, Prentice Hall Business Publishing, (2001).